finnmok/Web-Scraping-NBA-and-MLB/Scraping/README.md

 ## AdvPlayerStats.ipynb:
 Contains code for scraping Basketball-reference.com website for Advanced statistics for each player for each season and their team.

+##FreeAgentInfo.ipynb:
+Contains code for scraping team, player, and date of free agent transactions

 ## WikiPlayerExample.png:
 Photo From Wikipedia (Steven Adams) of a Player's Biography and What Information is Scraped